Nursing Careers & Specialties for RNs

 Nursing is not for everyone.
 It takes a very strong, intelligent, and compassionate person to take on the ills of the world with passion and purpose and work to maintain the health and well-being of the planet.
 No wonder we're exhausted at the end of the day!
 Donna Wilk Cardillo

-One of the greatest aspect of nursing as a profession is the ability to work in many types of environments and in many different roles.
+One of the greatest aspects of nursing as a profession is the ability to work in many types of environments and in many different roles.
 It is a field which is constantly evolving.

 Registered Nurses (RNs) can work bedside with the sickest patients or opt to care for those who are mostly well.
 They can work directly with patients or indirectly by collaborating with the interdisciplinary team or others involved in healthcare to help patients.